The Basics of SBA Lending for Business Sales

 Buyer Needs to Qualify with SBA

+The initial SBA loan application process includes the buyer giving a resume or description of their prior work history and education.
+For many businesses – particularly in the construction or health-care related industries – the SBA will require that the loan applicant show proof of specific work history in relation to the business being purchased.
 For example, a buyer seeking to purchase a large kitchen and bath remodeling company through an SBA-backed loan typically is required to either have a trade license necessary to run the business (such as a General Contractor license) or to have specific work history in a construction-related industry within the last five or so years.
 The SBA realizes that the loan is far more likely to be repaid if the buyer has relevant work experience or industry knowledge.

-The SBA Loan is Ultimately About the Appraisal
+The SBA Uses Appraisal

 Factors Used in Appraisal